VirgilSecurity/virgil-sdk-x/README.md

 [Virgil Security](https://virgilsecurity.com) provides a set of APIs for adding security to any application.
 In a few simple steps you can encrypt communication, securely store data, provide passwordless login, and ensure data integrity.

-The Virgil SDK allows developers to get up and running with Virgil API quickly, add to full end-to-end security in their own digital solutions to become HIPAA and GDPR compliant and more.
+The Virgil SDK allows developers to get up and running with Virgil API quickly and add full end-to-end security to their existing digital solutions to become HIPAA and GDPR compliant and more.

 ## SDK Features
 - communicate with [Virgil Cards Service][_cards_service];
-- manage users public keys;
+- manage users' Public Keys;
-- setup your own private key storage;
+- setup your own Private Key storage;
 - use Virgil [Crypto library][_virgil_crypto];
 - use your own Crypto.

 ## Installation

 Virgil SDK is provided as a set of frameworks.
 These frameworks are distributed via Carthage and CocoaPods.
-Also in this guide, you find one more package called VirgilCrypto, Virgil Crypto Library, that is used by SDK to perform cryptographic operation.
+Also in this guide, you find one more package called VirgilCrypto (Virgil Crypto Library) that is used by the SDK to perform cryptographic operations.

 All frameworks are available for:
 - iOS 8.0+